 Furthermore, when betting on football, it’s wise to have access to more than one bookmaker.
 This allows you to take advantage of the best odds which adds to the betting value, particularly over the course of a season.

 The journey to becoming a successful football bettor boils down to your ability to accurately predict the results of football matches.
-Without this, it’s highly unlikely that you’ll turn a profit over the long term.

 That good news is that there are plenty of tools, ranging from match analytics to statistics that can help with your predictions.
 Most online bookmakers provide this data free of charge, and we thoroughly recommend you take advantage of it.
 These are some of the key metrics you want to look at for formulating your football predictions: